Country singer Jimmie Allen accused in second sexual assault lawsuit, dropped by label

 Allen's skyrocketing career has come to a halt over two lawsuits, including one filed by his former day-to-day manager, who alleges Allen raped her and that his management team failed to protect her from his predatory behavior.

-BBR Music Group said in a statement Monday that the Nashville-based label “has dissolved its relationship with Jimmie Allen, he is no longer an active artist on its roster.”
+BBR Music Group said in a statement Monday that the Nashville, Tennessee-based label “has dissolved its relationship with Jimmie Allen, he is no longer an active artist on its roster.”

 The first accuser's suit said the management team knew that Allen was sexually harassing her while she was assigned to work with him and that when she complained and asked to be reassigned, she was terminated from her job.

-As a result, Allen was dropped by his publicity company, Full Coverage Communications, and suspended by his previous management company, The Familie, and his booking agency, UTA.
+As a result of that lawsuit, Allen was dropped by his publicity company, Full Coverage Communications, and suspended by his previous management company, The Familie, and his booking agency, UTA.

 Neither Allen nor the management company have responded in court filings to the cases, which were filed in a federal court in Nashville.
 But Allen said in a statement to Variety that the relationship with his day-to-day manager was consensual.